-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Sandy is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Sandy isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Sandy are a mix of both white- and blue-collar jobs.
 Overall, Sandy is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Sandy who work in sales jobs (11.67%), office and administrative support (11.18%), and healthcare (8.13%).

 Also of interest is that Sandy has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Sandy is nearly on par with the US average for all cities of 21.84%: 19.22% of adults 25 and older in Sandy have a bachelor's degree or advanced degree.
+The percentage of adults in Sandy who are college-educated is close to the national average for all communities of 21.84%: 19.22% of the adults in Sandy have a bachelor's degree or advanced degree.

 The per capita income in Sandy in 2010 was $26,811, which is upper middle income relative to Oregon and the nation.
 This equates to an annual income of $107,244 for a family of four.
 However, Sandy contains both very wealthy and poor people as well.